Buscu-inc/.github/profile/README.md

-# Busco Oy
+# Buscu Oy

 > **IT Service Consultancy** - Transforming businesses through innovative technology solutions

-Welcome to Busco Oy's official GitHub organization.
+Welcome to Buscu Oy's official GitHub organization.
 We are a dynamic IT service consultancy specializing in delivering cutting-edge technology solutions that drive business growth and digital transformation.

 ## 🚀 About Us

-At Busco Oy, we bridge the gap between technology and business objectives.
+At Buscu Oy, we bridge the gap between technology and business objectives.
 Our expertise spans across various domains of IT services, helping organizations navigate the complex digital landscape with confidence and strategic insight.

 ### What We Do
 - **Digital Transformation Consulting** - Strategic guidance for modernizing your technology stack